 - You want fewer clients paying more rather than thousands of small transactions

-A Real-World Agency Blueprint Example
+A Real-World Self-Study Offer Example

 That's the reverse funnel in practice: accessible entry point, clear path to premium, no bait-and-switch.